 As a recent graduate, what is your impression of the education system in Croatia?
-What do you think is good about it and what could improve?
+What do you think is good about it and what could be better?

-Based on your own experience, would you say that everything is possible in Croatia if you work hard, work on yourself, are educated and ambitious?
+Based on your own experience, can you say that everything is possible in Croatia if you work hard, work on yourself, are educated and ambitious?

 As a young Croatian, what are you most proud of in Croatia?

 I am most proud of the country’s natural beauty and the people.
 I had the opportunity to travel throughout Europe, and I have never met people like us.
 Ready to help a stranger on the street, most people speak a foreign language or at least try to express it.
 Oh yes, and unity.
 The unity of my people when it matters and when people need help.
 That’s usually that short period when we don’t quarrel with each other to the point of blood about politics, haha.

 Are you optimistic or pessimistic about the future of Croatia, and will it be a better or worse place for your children?

 I would say I am optimistic.
 The situation is bad, and I don’t know if it will change soon.
 I believe that you should always go forward and do good in life, and I think that not much can be achieved by going back and pointing fingers.